torbenwb/torbenwb/README.md

 [Repository](https://github.com/torbenwb/mc-gd1-unit-4)

-This project is an educational project used by students in Mastery Coding’s Game Development 1 course.
+The *Castle Attack* project is an educational project used by students in Mastery Coding’s Game Development 1 course.
 The project structure is designed to be intuitive to students new to Unity.
 This project introduces students to the Unity scripting API, the MonoBehaviour lifecycle, and the Unity physics system.

 * Developed and implemented graphics, including low-poly aesthetics, 3D modeling, post-processing effects, and particle systems.
 * Wrote gameplay and game state management scripts.